 Primary legislation usually contains the main principles and goals of the legislation, where secondary legislation will contain the details and technical information.
 Secondary legislation may only contain provisions that were included in primary legislation.
-Effective secondary legislation will provide no surprises when read in conjunction with the primary legislation, and must be intra vires of its parent legislation.
-In some countries, though not in the US, the executive may make Provisional measures in the event of emergency, and then have them validated by the legislature.
+Effective secondary legislation will provide no surprises when read in conjunction with the primary legislation and must be intra vires of its parent legislation.
+In some countries, though not in the US, the executive may make Provisional measures in an emergency and then have them validated by the legislature.

 Oversight of secondary legislation rests with the legislature, and it is generally able to repeal or modify the secondary legislation with superseding primary legislation.
-If the underlying primary legislation is repealed, then the underlying secondary legislation is also automatically repealed, unless specifically re-enacted by the new primary legislation.
+If the underlying primary legislation is repealed, the underlying secondary legislation is also automatically repealed unless specifically re-enacted by the new primary legislation.

 In the UK, there is a legislative approach known as the Henry VIII clause.
 It is a clause in the primary legislation allowing an amendment to the underlying primary legislation by the secondary legislation.

 Most legislation is public and general – meaning it applies to everyone.
 In some cases, the law may apply to only one person, institution or area.
-This is a local, private or personal act.
+This is a local, private, or personal activity.
 This is a private law if it applies to only one person.
 It is a local act if it only applies to one area.
-Hybrid legislation will be applicable to all members of society, but has an outsized effect on particular individuals.
+Hybrid legislation will apply to all members of society but has an outsized effect on particular individuals.

-Generally the legislature makes the laws, the executive enforces the laws and the judiciary applies the laws.
-However, the executive may propose legislation through friendly elements in the legislature or sometimes directly to the legislature.
-Similarly, generally laws are proposed by government actors.
+Generally, the legislature makes the laws, the executive enforces the laws, and the judiciary applies the laws.
+However, the executive may propose legislation through friendly elements in the legislature or directly to the legislature.
+Similarly, general laws are proposed by government actors.
 However, non-government legislation may be proposed through friendly legislators to benefit a specific private person or group.

 Most legislation is amending, meaning it is changing an existing law on the books.
-Non-amending legislation can stand on its own without referring to or impacting any other then existing statutes.
-Amending legislation may be a textual amendment (changing an existing law) or a non-textual amendment (requiring an existing law to be read in a different way).
+Non-amending legislation can stand on its own without referring to or impacting any other than existing statutes.
+Amending legislation may be a textual amendment (changing an existing law) or a non-textual amendment (requiring an existing law to be read differently).